 Zea marina (Pasalimani)| This marina is the docking place for some of the most impressive yachts and cruisers.
 On the coast you can find many restaurants, taverns, bars and commercial stores which satisfy every passenger’s need.

-If you want to travel to the Athens' islands here you can also find flying dolphins (hovercrafts).
 Next to the archaeological museum you will see the Ancient Theater of Zea (4th – 3rd cent.
 B. C.).

 Mikrolimano| This port was protected by the goddess Mounichia Artemis and today is a popular area attracting people from all over Attica.
 It is a beautiful small port full of fishing boats, small ships and luxurious yachts.
 If you are fond of fish and sea food, you should eat at one of its famous taverns.